-Sarcasm with the written word is skill; a skill many of us do not have.
-The problem is using sarcasm in your business email can be incorrectly perceived as being rude, terse or worse.
+Sarcasm with the written word is a skill many of us do not possess.
+The problem is, using sarcasm in your business email can be incorrectly perceived as being rude, terse, or worse.

-If you are not careful, that sarcasm can be amplified by a power of 10!?
-Based on the situation and the emotions involved, the recipient may very well read into your sarcastic comment meaning that you did not intend — or much more than you intended!
+If you are not careful, that sarcasm can be amplified more than you expect.
+Based on the situation and the emotions involved, the recipient may read into your sarcastic comment meaning that you did not intend.
+Or much more than you intended!

-Think about it this way.
-You could send that very same sarcastic comment to 5 different contacts and find that each instilled a different level of meaning to your words.
-Their reactions will be based on their relationship with you and/or the topic at hand.
-Why take that risk?
+You could send that very same sarcastic comment to 5 different contacts.
+Only to find that each imparts a different perception of your words.
+Their reactions will be based on their relationship with you, how well they know you, and the topic at hand.